Medicare Part D Costs

 - What your costs will be during the Initial Coverage stage

-- How your costs will change if you reach the Medicare Part D Coverage Gap
+- How your costs will change if you reach the Medicare Part D Coverage Stage

-- How your costs will change if you reach Catastrophic Coverage
+- How your costs will change if you reach Catastrophic Stage

 Remember, not all Medicare Part D plans have the same cost structures.